wokast/RePrimAnd/docsrc/sphinx/eos_barotr_interf.rst

      auto soundspeed = s.csnd()
    }

+The functionality above is also provided by another set of EOS methods with names such as :cpp:func:`~eos_barotr::press_at_rho`, :cpp:func:`~eos_barotr::press_at_gm1`, etc. Those do not throw exceptions when called outside the valid ranges, but instead return NANs.
+When computing several quantities for the same state, the alternative syntax might be less efficient because the validity has to be checked each time instead of only once as for the primary syntax.

 The :cpp:class:`~EOS_Toolkit::eos_barotr` class
 also provides methods to query the valid ranges of mass density and